yzspku/TPPNet/README.md

 librosa --  0.63

 ## Dataset
 Second Hand Songs 100K (SHS100K), which is collected from Second Hand Songs website.
 We provide the download link in "data/SHS100K_url".
 The total size of the music is about 400G.

 ## Generate CQT
-You can utilize "data/gencqt.py" to get CQT features from your own audios.
+You can utilize "data/gencqt.py" to get CQT features from your own audio.

 ## Train